-Delays
+Construction Delays

 Construction delays occur when a project does not progress according to the contractual timeline.
 Delays can be caused by either party, or neither party, and often require complex legal and technical analysis to resolve.

-Extensions of Time (EOT) & Time at Large
+Extensions Of Time (EOT) & Time At Large

 A valid EOT allows a contractor more time to complete works due to qualifying delays.
 Without it, a contractor may be unfairly penalised for delays beyond their control.
 If no proper mechanism for EOT exists, time may be set “at large", meaning the contractual completion date falls away and is replaced by the requirement to complete in a "reasonable time”.

-Liquidated and Assessed Damages (LADs)
+Liquidated And Assessed Damages (LADs)

 Relevant Events